codemagic-ci-cd/codemagic-docs/content/integrations/appknox-integration.md

       - appknox_credentials
 {{< /highlight >}}

-8. Adding the following scripts in **codemagic.yaml** will allow you to upload your application to the Appknox environment:
+8. Adding the following scripts in **codemagic.yaml** will allow you to start the security scanning process in the the Appknox environment:

 {{< highlight yaml "style=paraiso-dark">}}